 What other purposes of zoos?

 In the modern world, zoos are some of the most popular holiday destinations to spend times with families and friends.
-Some people state that zoos are only of amusement function, while I have the opposite opinion that there are many more fundamental reasons of the existence of zoos.
-In this essay, I am going to analyze other reasons of why zoos are essential to our society.
+Some people state that zoos are only for amusement, while I have the opposite opinion that there are many more fundamental reasons for the existence of zoos.
+In this essay, I am going to analyze other reasons why zoos are essential to our society.

 First and foremost, the most important purpose of zoos is that they provide very useful and comprehensive educational resources for pupils and tourists.
 Normally, zoos keep some distinctive species of their local biological system and even other species that are from other continents.
 That is to say, tourists are able to get a whole picture of what the local animals are like and the locals, on the other hand, have the chances to observe the adorable animals from foreign countries.
-Therefore, zoos play a major role in educating people how wonderful our earth is.
+Therefore, zoos play a major role in educating people about how wonderful our earth is.

-Secondly, another reason that I claim zoos are multi-functional is that they provide accommodations to the endangered animals.
-As is known to all, some animal species are gradually going extinct in our planet due to the interference of human beings, which is really regretful.
-For those miserable animals, zoos provide refugee for them to live safely and unworriedly.
+Secondly, another reason why I believe zoos are multi-functional is that they provide accommodation to endangered animals.
+As is known to all, some animal species are gradually going to be extinct on our planet due to the interference of human beings, which is really regretful.
+For those miserable animals, zoos provide a refugee for them to live safely and unworriedly.

 In conclusion, I think there are numerous benefits of zoos, including educational and species-protecting purposes.
 In other words, the existence of zoos is not only limited to the purpose of amusement, otherwise the functions of zoos are easily to be replaced.